How to Self Publish on Kindle in Three Easy Steps

 Why Self Publish on Kindle?

-Whether the true figure is 60% or as high as 85%, Amazon is the biggest market by a long way, and KDP makes the process of self publishing on Kindle relatively easy.
+Whether the accurate figure is 60% or as high as 85%, Amazon is the biggest market by a long way.

 Self publish on Kindle: Step 1 – Your Book